Jennifer Lambert

 At the Art Institute, the North Lion is “On the Prowl” by Edward Kemeys.
 The South Lion is “stands in an attitude of defiance.”

 We ate a lovely lunch at Terzo Piano.
+I think it’s only for private events now.

 The Art Institute is open daily 10:30–5:00 and Thursdays until 8:00.
 Adults $25.
 Illinois residents on Thursdays, military members, Chicago children under 18, all children under 13 are FREE.

-We saw so many favorites we have studied!
+We saw so many favorites we have studied in our homeschool!

 Lucent is a shining 13-foot sculpture created by English artist Wolfgang Buttress, with the help of astrophysicist, Dr. Daniel Bayliss, made of 3,115 lights, the number of visible stars in the Northern Hemisphere.
 It is amplified even more against a mirrored ceiling above and a reflecting pool below.
 It hangs in the lobby of the John Hancock Building.

-We walked down to the American Girl store at Water Tower Place.
+We trekked down to the American Girl store at Water Tower Place.

 We had dinner at Harry Caray’s 7th Inning Stretch.
+It’s super fun and has a little museum inside.

 Day 4: Shedd Aquarium